 3. Business Day Convention.
 With respect to the gas price indices referenced in paragraph 1(b) of Part II and the Substitute Fuel Price Index referenced in paragraph 4 of Part II, if the day for determining such price is a day which is not a Business Day, then the price shall be determined using the first following Business Day.
 However, if the NYMEX gas futures contract is not traded on such first following Business Day, then the price shall be determined using the next day that the NYMEX gas futures contract is traded.

 4. Scheduled Maintenance Outages.
 EPMI agrees that during the Term of this Confirmation Agreement, Black Hills may schedule up to five twenty-four hour periods to perform scheduled maintenance of the Facility (“Scheduled Maintenance Outages”).
 However, Black Hills agrees to use best efforts to plan such scheduled maintenance to occur during the months of March, April, October, or November, recognizing however that unexpected maintenance needs at the Facility may preclude Black Hills from using its discretion to limit planned maintenance to these months.
 In any event, Black Hills shall use best efforts to provide EPMI with thirty days’ prior written notice (but in no case less than 10 days) of any proposed Scheduled Maintenance Outage including the date and the length of such Scheduled Maintenance Outage.
 If EPMI objects to the date of such Scheduled Maintenance Outage, it may propose in writing within five days of the date of the notice of the proposed Scheduled Maintenance Outage, an alternative date provided that such alternative date is within 30 days of the proposed Scheduled Maintenance Outage.
 If the alternative date is agreeable to and approved by Black Hills (such approval shall not be unreasonably withheld) the Scheduled Maintenance Outage shall be rescheduled to occur on such date.
 Notwithstanding the above, Black Hills agrees to use best efforts to accommodate any subsequent requests by EPMI to modify a previously mutually agreed upon Scheduled Maintenance Outage period with notice by EPMI of as little as one day prior to the previously agreed upon Scheduled Maintenance Outage, provided that EPMI agrees to pay any reasonable expenses that Black Hills will incur as a result of Seller accommodating Buyer’s requested change to the Scheduled Maintenance Outage.
 For purposes of the preceding sentence, the expenses that Buyer would be required to pay Seller would be based on a quote of such expenses to be provided by Seller to Buyer as soon as is practicable from the time Buyer requests Seller to modify the timing of the previously agreed upon Scheduled Maintenance Outage.
 These costs as quoted by Seller shall constitute the full extent of Buyer’s obligations with respect to the costs associated with Seller accommodating Buyer’s requested change to the Scheduled Maintenance Outage.
-Seller shall not be required to accommodate Buyer’s requested changes to a previously mutually agreed upon Scheduled Maintenance Outage if to do so would cause undue risk of physical damage to the Facility.
+Seller shall not be required to accommodate Buyer’s requested changes to a previously mutually agreed upon Scheduled Maintenance Outage if to do so would cause undue risk of physical damage to the Facility or excessively delay the remedial works which were scheduled to take place during the Scheduled Maintenance Outage.
 Any extension of a Scheduled Maintenance Outage beyond periods mutually agreed upon in accordance with the above terms shall be considered a forced outage of the Facility and shall obligate Seller to pay Buyer any applicable LD Amount(s) for such period(s) beyond the agreed upon Scheduled Maintenance Outage.

 5. Notices to EPMI.